Auckland

 Market Overview

-• Longer hiring cycles
+• Longer hiring cycles and increased approval processes

 • Cautious spending and austerity measures